pantheon-systems/documentation/source/partials/drupal-8-convert-to-composer.md

 ### Set Drupal Core Version

-Set the Drupal core version, to ensure the site remains on Drupal 8 for now:
+Set the Drupal core version, to ensure the site remains on the current version of Drupal for now:

 <Partial file="drupal/core-version-remain-on-d8.md" />